Birch Rod, signifies family quarrels and domestic trouble, dissension between spouses, fever and long illness.Original Instructions

 The card’s French name « la verge » also refers to the male member.
 Some thus say it’s a “sex card.”
-It is not an association one agrees with; no one card is associated explicitly with sex.
+There is no sex-card.
 If questioned about sex, all cards respond according to their nature.
-The Birch Rod would describe bondage, domination and submission, et cetera.
+The Birch Rod would in such context describe bondage, domination and submission, et cetera.

 The Birch Rod is also the Knave of Clubs (valet de trèfle) who is associated with Lancelot du Lac.
 Like the Scythe, we rarely read the card as a person unless it paired with cards such as the House or the Park.
 If the card is referring to a person, they are hot-headed and is it easily the case that they will land themselves (and others) in volatile circumstances.

 You will need to examine the surrounding cards for the specifics carefully.